 As stated and defined in the Thermal System design section, all heat in every process is transferred by conduction, convection or radiation.
+Infrared falls into the category of radiation.
 Often contact of the heat source to the transfer medium or the material being processed is not possible (conduction).
 The application also might not be practically heated with high-velocity air (convection).
-IN these and many other situations, infrared can be an effective heat transfer method.
+In these and many other situations, infrared can be an effective heat transfer method.
 Infrared is utilized in processes such as:

-- Conveyor ovens for drying or curing thin surface films such as paint, lacquer, powder coatings, printing ink or adhesives. - Heat setting or curing a continuous, fast moving web of uniform thickness material such as textiles. - Removing surface water or absorbed moisture from materials such as paper, fabrics or chipboard. - Heating conveyor loads of similar small parts or granular materials. - Vacuum forming thermoplastic sheet and other processes in the manufacturing of plastics and synthetic materials. - Localized heating of large parts or assemblies.
+- Conveyor ovens for drying or curing thin surface films such as paint, lacquer, powder coatings, printing ink or adhesives. - Heat setting or curing a continuous, fast moving web of uniform thickness material such as textiles. - Removing surface water or absorbed moisture from materials such as paper, fabrics or chipboard. - Heating conveyor loads of similar small parts or granular materials. - Vacuum forming thermoplastic sheet and other processes in the manufacturing of plastics and synthetic materials. - · Localized heating of large parts or assemblies.

 Infrared is a form of radiation that falls between visible light and radio waves as shown on the electromagnetic spectrum.
 Heat is transferred from the source to the work by invisible electromagnetic energy.
 When the infrared energy reaches the surface to be heated, the molecules vibrate intensely, converting to heat energy.
 Heat then travels through the product by conduction.
-Most useful infrared energy for industrial processing results between 1 and 4 microns (μ).
-A micron is the unit of measurement of infrared wavelengths. ($1\mu = 10$ cm).
+Most useful infrared energy for industrial processing results between 2 and 4 microns (μ).
+A micron is the unit of measurement of infrared wavelengths.
+(1 μ = 10 $^{\circ}$ cm)